Maintaining your website can be a daunting task. Read on to learn what's involved and where to get help if you need it.

 Rinet IT's Maintenance Plan

 If looking after a website seems too hard, let Rinet IT look after it for you.
 From $50 per month your site will be kept safe and up to date.
-For more information read what the Maintenance Plan includes.
+For more information read what the Care Plan includes.

 Adapted from an article by Alex Volski.
 Copywriter/technical writer/marketer with deep knowledge about web and mobile development.
 Mobile apps, AR and Formula-1 fan.
 Since 2015 a lead marketer and analyst at ThinkMobiles.